Kiribati: Communications and media

-With the combination of the islands' remote location in the Central Pacific at approximately the International Date Line, and islands spanning hundreds of miles north and south of the equator, communications within the country have always been challenging.
-Primarily, communication is conducted by radio and print media.
+Communications between the islands of Kiribati have been particularly challenging, with the islands spanning across hundreds of miles north and south of the equator.
+Communication is primarily conducted by radio and print media.
 TV Kiribati Ltd was owned by the government and operated between 2004 and mid-2012, but could not reach all of the islands.
 Radio Kiribati, based on Tarawa and operated by the government's Broadcasting and Publications Authority (BPA) on 1440 kHz AM, is the only form of mass media that reaches all the major islands.
 Transmission hours are limited and local content in Gilbertese is supplemented by English summaries and BBC News.
 The BPA and a private broadcaster also operate FM stations accessible on Tarawa.

 Inter-island communications for many years relied on a centralized shortwave radio network operated by Telecom Services Kiribati, Ltd (TSKL) based in each Island's Council Headquarters.
-Numerous issues including low availability, maintenance, privacy, and only one per island led TSKL to adopt satellite-based telephones.
+Numerous issues, including low availability, maintenance, privacy, and only one per island led TSKL to adopt satellite-based telephones.
 However, the system is more expensive and still only located at Council Headquarters.

 Print weeklies in Gilbertese include the Te Uekara published by the government, Te Mauri published by the Kiribati Protestant Church, and the Kiribati Independent, published from Auckland as well as the Kiribati Newstar, published in English.

 In December 2019, SpaceX launched the Kacific1 broadband satellite that provides 100 Mbit/s mobile and broadband service to 25 countries throughout to the Asia-Pacific region including Kiribati.
 Three of the satellite's 56 spot beams provide overlapping coverage of the Gilbert Islands and Tuvalu; however, the more eastern regions of the country, the Phoenix and Line Islands, are outside of the satellite's coverage.

-The Southern Cross NEXT cable system, which entered service in July 2022, connects the US to Australia and provides service to eastern part of Kiribati (Kiritimati island) through the 234 mi Kiritimati Branch with one fiber pair.
+The Southern Cross NEXT cable system, which entered service in July 2022, connects the US to Australia and provides service to eastern part of Kiribati (Kiritimati island) through the 234 mi Kiritimati Branch with one fibre pair.
 The network, which is an upgrade to the existing Southern Cross Cable, also connects to Samoa, Fiji, and New Zealand.

 In June 2021, the World Bank-backed procurement for the East Micronesian Cable system was cancelled due to security concerns.
 The undersea fiberoptic system, which would have originated in Guam, was "designed to improve the communications in the island nations of Nauru, Kiribati and Federated States of Micronesia (FSM)."
 In January 2023, ministers from the three Pacific island nations signed a joint communiqué for moving forward with the stalled project.
 Funded by the U.S., Japan and Australia the project is valued at $70 million.
 In early 2023, it was reported that Kiribati became the first Pacific island country to receive Starlink services.